Ozy2022/Ozy2022/README.md

 ---

-⭐ **Open to collaborations in SaaS Development, QA, Data Analysis, and AI**
+⭐ **Open to collaborations in AI Solutions, SaaS Development, and QA**